 How it works

-In order to set up returns, you must create return policies and set up configurations in Google Merchant Center.
-Return policies can be associated with all products or with specific groups of products, which can be specified using the
+A return policy can be associated with all products or with specific groups of products, which can be specified using the

-For each return policy, you can configure a number of settings, such as return eligibility, when customers are responsible for return shipping costs, and additional text to describe your return policy.
+For each return policy, you can configure a number of settings, such as return window, when customers are responsible for the cost of return shipping, and seasonal overrides.

 Add a return policy